sserbu13/obsidian-root/Projects/cv.md

 Achievements:
 - Managing the QA work for 3-4 projects at a time in a startup environment with aggressive deadlines and high pressure.
 - With a team of only 2 QAs in the company, we managed expectations from various stakeholders, maintained a quality standard early in the development cycle way before work got to QA
-- Assessed risks and prioritized the work accordingly.
 - Helped maintain and monitor the platform during events of high importance ( competitive gaming tournaments )

 Becrypt
 Tested: Operational System, Web app, iOS app, Android app, network traffic manager, Bios Encryption software Achievements::
 - Implemented and presented jira workflows that were widely adopted by the engineering team
-- Took ownership over 2 projects as the sole QA, liaising with clients regularly to ensure expectations and targets are met.
-Both projects were delivered in the agreed upon timeframe with the clients being very happy with our
+- Took ownership over 2 critical projects as the sole QA, liaising with clients regularly to ensure expectations and targets are met.
+Both projects were delivered in the agreed upon timeframe and budget with the clients being very impressed with our work
+- Training Junior QAs and helping them

 Bango
 Tested: Payments & Identification services, Assets management system,